Pankeet/Pankeet/README.md

 - 🔭 I’m currently working on **an Indian Tourism Website**

-- 🌱 I’m currently learning **Websockets , Typescript , Prisma and NextJs**
+- 🌱 I’m currently learning **Websockets , Typescript , NextJs , PostGres and Prisma **

 - 📫 How to reach me **pankeet04@gmail.com**